Whitehead's problem and condensed mathematics

 \begin{corollary} Suppose that $A$ is a nonfree abelian group and $\kappa$ is the least cardinality of a nonfree subgroup of $A$.
 Then

 for every $S \in \mathsf{ED}$ of weight at least $\kappa$. \end{corollary}

-Lemma \ref{ext_calc_lemma} also sheds additional light on the results of Section \ref{ma_sec}, both providing an alternative proof of a variation on the main result of that section, as well as showing that the existence of large cardinals provides a~bound on the extent to which this result can be generalized.
+Lemma \ref{ext_calc_lemma} also sheds additional light on the results of Section \ref{ma_sec}, entailing both an alternative proof of a variation of that section's main result and limits, in the presence of sufficiently large cardinals, on the extent to which this result can be generalized.

-We first note that, by results in \cite{eklof_shelah}, it is consistent with the axioms of $\mathsf{ZFC}$ that, for every cardinal $\kappa$, there is a nonfree abelian group $A$ such that $\Ext^1_{\Ab}(A,B) = 0$ for every abelian group $B$ of cardinality ${\leq} \kappa$.
+We first note that, by results in \cite{eklof_shelah}, it is consistent with the axioms of $\ZFC$ that, for every cardinal $\kappa$, there is a nonfree abelian group $A$ such that $\Ext^1_{\Ab}(A,B) = 0$ for every abelian group $B$ of cardinality ${\leq} \kappa$.
 Thus, Lemma \ref{ext_calc_lemma} yields the following corollary, establishing clause (2) of Theorem \ref{local_theorem} and indicating that, consistently, the positive answer to the interpretation of Whitehead's problem in $\CondAb$ established by Theorem \ref{cs_whitehead_thm} fails in $\CondAb_\kappa$ for \emph{every} uncountable cardinal $\kappa$.

-\begin{corollary} It is consistent with the axioms of $\mathsf{ZFC}$ that, for every cardinal~$\kappa$, there is a nonfree abelian group $A$ such that $\iExt^1_{\CondAb}(\ul{A},\ul{\Z})(S) = 0$ for all $S \in \mathsf{ED}_\kappa$.
+\begin{corollary} It is consistent with the axioms of $\ZFC$ that, for every cardinal~$\kappa$, there is a nonfree abelian group $A$ such that $\iExt^1_{\CondAb}(\ul{A},\ul{\Z})(S) = 0$ for all $S \in \mathsf{ED}_\kappa$.
 In particular, it is consistent that, for every uncountable cardinal $\kappa$, there is a~nonfree abelian group $A$ such that $\ul{A}$ is Whitehead in $\CondAb_{\kappa}$. \end{corollary}

-On the other hand, the existence of sufficiently large cardinals provides a limit on the extent to which the phenomena of Corollary \ref{up_cor} can occur.
+On the other hand, the existence of sufficiently large cardinals will bound the extent to which the phenomena of Corollary \ref{up_cor} can occur.
 In particular, if $\kappa$ is a strongly compact cardinal, then $\CondAb_{\kappa}$ is sufficiently rich to guarantee a positive answer to the appropriate interpretation of Whitehead's problem.
 The following corollary yields clause (3) of Theorem \ref{local_theorem}.

 \begin{corollary} Suppose that $\kappa$ is a strongly compact cardinal and $A$ is an abelian group.
 If $\ul{A}$ is Whitehead in $\CondAb_\kappa$, then $A$ is free. \end{corollary}